drts01/notes/stackedit/az.md

 	* To gain buy-in/trust, I shared the report with the engineers and would only make the changes they approved.
 	* To gain further trust/buy-in, shared report with wider org.
 Also, early adopters became advocates after seeing the impact to the AWS bill.
 	*  Collaborated with account owners to identify their needs/requirements.
 Introduced security checks that would meet minimum resistance.
-	* GaiReached out to SecEng to demonstrate how they can approve and deny policy exceptions through git.
+	* Gain more customers by reaching out to SecEng to demonstrate how they can approve and deny policy exceptions through git.
 * **Result**: Lowered overhead costs, increased the security posture, and happy customers so I could continue to develop a services they didnt even realized they needed.
 Also, expand my customers to included SecEng.

 ## Ownership